adlane98/adlane/content/blogs/chapter1-training-siamese-network_en.md

-## Siamese Networks
+## Siamese networks

-### What is a Siamese Network?
+### What is a siamese network?

-A Siamese network is a neural network architecture designed not to directly predict a class, but to **compare** examples with each other.
+A siamese network is a neural network architecture designed not to directly predict a class, but to **compare** examples with each other.

 The key idea is this: two images that we consider “similar” (for example, two dogs) must be close in the representation space, while two “different” images (a dog and a car) must be far apart.
 During training, we therefore present the model with pairs or triplets of images (`anchor`, `positive`, `negative`) and we adjust the weights to bring `anchor` and `positive` closer, while moving `anchor` and `negative` further apart.